This guidance is for organisations that

 - New providers should only open where a need has been established, following a comprehensive supply and demand analysis and the optimum number of specialist FE providers and their geographical spread have been carefully considered.
 In some cases, a full options appraisal might conclude that while new or additional provision is needed, this can be met by existing GFE or specialist colleges including through establishing satellites or partnerships.

-- New providers should opened to fill gaps rather than duplicate what is on offer in existing colleges unless demand is outstripping supply, and growth within existing colleges is not an option.
+- New providers should open to fill gaps rather than duplicate what is on offer in existing colleges unless demand is outstripping supply, and growth within existing colleges is not an option.

 - New providers should be established, managed and led by a team with a full understanding of FE in terms of its approach, its culture, leadership and governance.